raoulkdev/notes-api/README.md

 ## Why This Project?

 This project was built to showcase:
-- Practical use of Axum for RESTful APIs
+- Making RESTful APIs with Rust and Axum
-- Safe concurrent state handling with `Arc<Mutex<T>>`
+- Safe async database handling with SQLx and PostgreSQL
-- Clear code structure and scalable API design
+- Modular, scalable code structure
+- Real-world input validation and error handling

 ---